 The Fund can sell securities short to the maximum extent permitted under the 1940 Act.
 A short sale by the Fund involves borrowing a security from a lender which is then sold in the open market.
 At a future date, the security is repurchased by the Fund and returned to the lender.
 While the security is borrowed, the proceeds from the sale are deposited with the lender and the Fund may be required to pay interest, fees and/or the equivalent of any dividend payments paid by the security to the lender.
 If the value of the security declines between the time the Fund borrows the security and the time it repurchases and returns the security to the lender, the Fund makes a profit on the difference (less any expenses the Fund is required to pay the lender).
 There is no assurance that a security will decline in value during the period of the short sale and make a profit for the Fund.
-If the value of the security to the lender, the Fund will realize a loss on the difference plus any expenses the Fund is required to pay to the lender.
+If the value of the security sold short increases between the time that the Fund borrows the security and the time it repurchases and returns the security to the lender, the Fund will realize a loss on the difference plus any expenses the Fund is required to pay to the lender.
 This loss is theoretically unlimited as there is no limit as to how high the security sold short can appreciate in value, thus increasing the cost of buying that security to cover a short position.
 In addition, there is no guarantee that the security needed to cover the short position will be available for purchase.